MetOffice/CSET/docs/source/getting-started/run_full_cylc_workflow.rst

 We will next click on Models and Cases in the left hand column, and add the case study dates for our forecasts.
 These are ``20230117T0000Z`` and ``20230118T0000Z``.
 Set the Analysis length PT48H, and select number models to be 2.
-Once this is done, you should be able to expand the Models and Cases menu on the left hand side to reveal Model01 and Model02.
+Once this is done, you should be able to expand the Models and Cases menu on the left hand side to reveal Model 01 and Model 02.

 .. image:: cset_ui3.png
     :alt: Screenshot of the CSET GUI.